 The best attitude.

-Sure, while the mainstream media might often show us the worst of others, what we pick and choose to show about ourselves through social media is often the best we have to offer.
+While the mainstream media might often show us the worst of others, what we pick and choose to show about ourselves through social media is often the best we have to offer.

 And I can relate.
 I understand the desire to show ourselves the way we want to be seen, and to leave out the other – not so pretty – details.
-I find myself doing it as well.

 I don’t remember exactly why I started thinking about addiction last week, but over the years I’ve noticed that most people don’t understand it.
 Even addicts fail to understand it themselves, and spend years addressing the wrong issue.